The reason why this post seems so long is because over 17 people write this content for our viewers. so enjoy

 You should start blogging, if you don’t know what to write about, about what you’ve learned, and about what you’ve created or built.

 The ultimate hidden truth of the world is that the world is something we made and could easily be made different.

 this week in history

-- Copyright statement: Free reprint – non-commercial – non-derivative – keep attribution (Creative Commons 3.0 License）
+- Copyright statement: free reprint – non-commercial – non-derivative – keep the signature (Creative Commons 3.0 License）